nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/ffmpeg-installation.md

    ![System Properties screenshot](/img/docs/system_properties.png)

-5. If you installed `ffmpeg` and `ffprobe` to a system-wide location such as `C:\Program Files\ffmpeg`, select and edit the `Path` variable under the "System variables" heading.
+5. If you installed `FFmpeg` and `FFprobe` to a system-wide location such as `C:\Program Files\FFmpeg`, select and edit the `Path` variable under the "System variables" heading.
 Else, if you installed them to some place specific to your user account, edit the `Path` variable under the "User variables for <YOUR ACCOUNT NAME\>" heading.

    ![Environment Variables screenshot](/img/docs/environment_variables.png)